RogerJFX/typernate/README.md

 typernate
 =========

-Just a ORMapper for DB-Types.
+Just a ORMapper for DB-Types written in Java.
 We don't need NoSQL.

 Works at that very moment with PostgreSQL (>= 8.4 tested).
 Should later work with any database supporting user defined types.